atodorov/qa-automation-ruby-101/module00/README.md

 Exercise:
 * Design a library of functions that may be used for cooking pancakes
-* Let's use the library for cooking an omelete
+* Let's use the library for cooking an omelette
 * Try using the library for making a smoothie

-* Design a framework for cooking pancakes.
+* Design a framework for cooking pancakes;
   The framework may or may not utilize the library!
 * Create programs using `awesome-pancakes-framework` to cook different variations of pancakes.
-* Try preparing an omelete with the framework
+* Try preparing an omelette with the framework
 * Try preparing a smoothie with the framework

 * How do we "package" our library and framework ?